centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/troubleshooting-plugins.md

 When using Plugins and deploying a new monitoring probe, some errors might show up.

 Most of the time, the cause of these failures is a misconfiguration or a third-party device.
 This section compiles the most common errors you may face and some hints to identify the root cause.

+Remember that most of the Plugin Pack has documentation and more specifically, "Prerequisites" and "Host Configuration" sections to help you avoid some of the common pitfalls.

 The Centreon Pollers run a scheduler responsible for planning and executing checks.
 To troubleshoot a Plugin, you must always: